 “With the signing of the Oslo accords, the government wanted to pre-empt possible future attempts by Palestinians to recover property taken from them in 1948, of which the state controlled huge amounts,” Ilany explains.
 The government was able to get rid of refugee property while making money in the process.
 Furthermore, privatizing homes was in keeping with the neoliberal turn the state’s economic polices took in the ’90s.
 This development initiative was seized on by investors, who bought land and property through competitive tenders.
 While the plan has always been couched in neutral terms, in reality – with property prices skyrocketing – only wealthy Jews have been able to buy in Jaffa.
 The result is the de facto displacement of the original residents, which some refer to scathingly as “economic transfer.””

 To top that off, while Tel Aviv can legally claim it isn’t guilty of the war crimes enacted within good old fashioned colonialism via it’s structural genocide of Arab Jaffa, it is actively supporting the government’s military occupation.
-From Israel’s army headquarters located in its center (speaking of human shields…), to the mutual bonds of propaganda and continual settlement projects with the Jewish Agency, to its involvement in the infamous Light Rail project.
+From Israel’s army headquarters located in its center (speaking of human shields…), to the mutual bonds of propaganda and continual settlement projects with the Jewish Agency.

 Even a closer look into the aforementioned “Tel Aviv[-Jaffa] Global City” project reveals another interaction with the government-via-the-Jewish-Agency and the Israeli army: